 I’ve been doing paid search for 10 years and have made it work for thousands of businesses, and I’m absolutely certain I can make it work for you, too.
 Here are a five free tips for you:

 The first 5 tips are on the house.
 John Donahoe, your AdWords account managers are an embarrassment to your company and your AdWords account is in shambles.
-Call me and I’ll turn things around for you!
+Call me and I’ll turn your Google PPC account around for you!